Spicy Jalapeno Cranberry Sauce

 This post may contain affiliate links.
 See my disclosure policy.

-Sweet and spicy cranberry sauce is the perfect addition to a roasted turkey as your Thanksgiving side dish.
-This cranberry recipe is sugar free and keto approved so you won't have to miss out on all of the delicious holiday traditions.
+Sweet and spicy cranberry sauce is the perfect addition to roasted turkey at Thanksgiving.
+This recipe is sugar-free and low-carb, so you won't have to miss out on the delicious holiday traditions.

 12 oz fresh cranberries